The Cassandra Cat: Reception and legacy

+It has since become a cult classic.

 Restoration

 The Cassandra Cat was digitally restored by the Czech National Archive in cooperation with Laboratorio L'immagine Ritrovata and the Karlovy Vary International Film Festival from original 1963 copies found in archives in Hungary and Poland.
 Maintaining the film's original colour scheme proved to be a challenge due to its "multi-coloured experimental celluloid techniques".